You’re late for work and need to get dressed quickly. You open your closet, it’s bursting with clothes but yet you “have nothing to wear!”

 1. Plastic Water Bottles

 This is just a give in.
 Disposable water bottles are extremely toxic to the planet and they just cost so much money over time.
-Skip it, purchase a reusable water bottle and save your money.
+Fun fact: water bottle companies don’t sell water.
+They sell plastic bottles.

 I used to be obsessed with seventeen magazine and had a subscription to it for years.
 But most magazine articles are online anyway for FREE.
 Opting out of magazine subscriptions is also more eco-friendly.